 Where can you buy a Crit’Air sticker?

 Order your certificate online from the French official website.
+Do you use any other site as this is the official one.
 Click on EN at the top of the page to access the English version.

 If you don’t have internet access, you can order your air quality certificate by regular mail instead.
-Fill out a Crit’Air application form and send it to the following address.
+Fill out a Crit’Air application form and mail it to the following address.

 Service de délivrance des certificats qualité de l’air